 The CBCS flexibilities in which the students have a choice of pursuing courses of their area interest in the form of electives.
 It also provides flexibility in designing curriculum and assigning credits, based on the course content and hours of teaching.
 Credit is the unit by which the course work is measured.
 It determines the number of hours of instructions required per week.
 One credit is equivalent to one hour of teaching (lecture or tutorial) or two hours of practical work/field work per week.
 Credit point is the product of grade point and number of credits for a course and grade point is a numerical weight allotted to each letter grade on a 10-point scale.
-Semester Grade Point Average is a measure of overall cumulative performance of a student over all semesters.
+Semester Grade Point Average is a measure of performance of work done by a student in a semester.
+Cumulative Grade Point Average is a measure of overall cumulative performance of a student over all semesters.
 The Choice Based Credit System (CBCS) in all postgraduate degree, diploma and certificate programmes shall be guided by the regulations to this effect by Academic Council from time to time.